Esri/esri-wab-build/README.md

 ##Requirements:
 * Bower (validated with 1.8.0)
 * Nodejs (validated with 6.9.4)
-* Java 7 or greeater
+* Java 7 or greater
 * Git

 ##To run: